 The law says that you have a right to make a complaint about the care you are getting or about the long-term care home.
-This includes any complaints you have about the violation of your rights under the Residents' Bill of Rights.
-Your complaint might be about something specific that happened or about general behaviour that violates your rights.
+This includes any complaints you have about your rights in the Residents' Bill of Rights not being followed.

+Your complaint might be about something specific that happened or about general behaviour that goes against your rights.

 Ask the staff of the home for a copy of the home's complaint process.
 You have a right to get this information in writing.
-The home's complaint process must meet standards that are set out in the law.

 You can make your complaint in writing or by speaking to any staff of the home.
-If you make your complaint in writing, the home must send a copy of it to the Ministry of Health and Long-Term Care.
+If you make your complaint in writing, the home must send a copy of it to the Ministry of Long-Term Care.

 The law says that the long-term care home must respond to your complaint within 10 business days from the date they receive it.
 The home must let you know what they have done about the problem.
 If they cannot find a solution in 10 business days, they must let you know when they expect to.

 If the home thinks that your complaint is not valid, they must tell you why.
+This does not have to be in writing.